giove91/arithmat/README.md

   This is not faster than `representation`.

 * `is_orientable()`
-  Check if the matroid is orientable as an arithmetic matroid, according to [Pag18].
+  Check if the matroid is orientable as an arithmetic matroid, as defined in [Pag18].

-In addition, `ToricArithmeticMatroid` has the following method.
+In addition, `ToricArithmeticMatroid` has the following methods.

 * `poset_of_layers()`
   Return the poset of layers of the toric arrangement, computed using Lenz's algorithm [Len17a].

+* `arithmetic_independence_poset()`
+  Return the arithmetic independence poset of the toric arrangement, defined in [Len17c, Definition 5], [Mar18, Definitions 2.1 and 2.2], [DD18, Section 7].
+  Notice that it is not the same as the independence poset of the underlying matroid.

+* `decomposition()`
+  Return the partition of the groundset corresponding to the decomposition of the matroid as a direct sum of indecomposable matroids.
+  Uses the algorithm of [PP19, Section 7].

+* `is_decomposable()`
+  Check if the matroid is decomposable.

+* `is_indecomposable()`
+  Check if the matroid is not decomposable.

 The following function is available outside of arithmetic matroid classes.

 * `signed_hermite_normal_form(A)`
-  Return the signed Hermite normal form of the integer matrix `A`, as defined in [PP19].
+  Return the signed Hermite normal form of the integer matrix `A`, defined in [PP19, Section 6].
   ```sage
   from arithmat import signed_hermite_normal_form